Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 ### Stream Deck
 Orin Ayo supports the Stream Deck USB device.
 The touch buttons, encoder dials and LCD screen can be used to control live play.
 This action button is used to pair/unpair a Stream Deck device.
+Please note that this button has no effect when the Orin Ayo is application is started from a browser extension.
+Use the Settings action button below to open it as a web page.
+Click on About|Orin Ayo to do so and then try again.

 ### Pedalboard
 <img src=https://jus-be.github.io/orinayo/assets/screenshots/orinayo_pedalboard.png />